MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`customCommand`** - **Command**<br>
 `string`.
 Required when `action = Run a Docker command`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Docker command to execute, with arguments.
-For example, 'rmi -f image-name' to force remove an image.
+Specifies the Docker command and arguments to execute.
+For example, `rmi -f image-name` removes an image.
 <!-- :::editable-content-end::: -->
 <br>